aminesayagh/Zec-Data-Parsing/README.md

 - [Overriding A Parser Method](#overriding-a-parser-method)
 - [License](#license)

-## Introduction

-The Zec Data Parsing and schema declaration Library is designed to bring the robust schema definition and validation capabilities similar to those in the Zec library (JavaScript) to PHP applications.
-This library offers flexible, modular, and extensible data validation tools that empower developers to enforce strict data integrity rules easily and reliably.

 ### Some other great aspects

 - **Robust Schema Validation**: Provides strong typing and validation similar to the Zec library, ensuring accurate data handling.